mcs07/MolVS/docs/source/index.rst

 - Neutralization of charges.
 - Standardization or removal of stereochemistry information.
 - Filtering of salt and solvent fragments.
-- Generation of parent structures that are fragment, isotope, charge, tautomer or stereochemistry insensitive.
+- Generation of fragment, isotope, charge, tautomer or stereochemistry insensitive parent structures.
+- Validations to identify molecules with unusual and potentially troublesome characteristics.

 User guide
 ----------